azad71/Library-Management-System/README.md

 #### Install dev dependencies if needed
 `npm install nodemon faker --save-dev`

+## Run the application
+All data in this application stored in MongoDB.
+Make sure MongoDB installed in your machine or environment.
+Keep `mongod` running on background and run `node app.js` on app folder.
+That's it!

 ## Functionalitites

 Whole app is divided into three modules.